Illustrations of DOOM, Part Deux

 I think it’s tasteful.
 Maybe.
 More illustration work to come!

-This entry was posted in DOOM, books, comics, pencils, sketches and tagged , , , , , , .
+This entry was posted in books, comics, DOOM, pencils, sketches and tagged , , , , , , .
 Bookmark the permalink.
 Follow any comments here with the RSS feed for this post.
 Post a comment or leave a trackback: Trackback URL.

 Post a Comment